PerformanC/FastLink/README.md

 ## Documentation

-We have a documentation for FastLink, you can find it [here](https://performanc.github.io/FastLinkDocs/).
+We have a [documentation for FastLink](https://performanc.github.io/FastLinkDocs/).
 If you have any issue with it, please report it on GitHub Issues.

 ## Support & Feedback